 The concept of roasting in bulk and reheating veggies brought so many more questions regarding how exactly how I store our roasted veggies and how I “reheat” them so they actually taste good.

-If you love the idea of serving roasted veggies with your meals throughout the week but don’t have the time to roast them every weeknight, I would highly suggest roasting large quantities at a time (over the weekend) and reheating them throughout the week.
+If you love the idea of serving roasted vegetables with your meals throughout the week but don’t have the time to roast them every weeknight, I would highly suggest roasting large quantities at a time (over the weekend) and reheating them throughout the week.

 This system has worked well for our family over the past 2 years… I have a feeling it will work well for many of you too!